gfrison/gfrison.github.io/_posts/2020-03-15-what-is-understanding.md

 ---
 layout: single
 description: "What is Understanding?
 How do we make sense out of what we have read or listened?
 I want to sketch some basic fundamental cognitive skills, as outliners for computational understanding."
 title: "What is Understanding?
-Principles of Comprehension for Software Programs"
+Principles of Comprehension for Computer Programs"
 published: true
 permalink: /2020/what-is-understanding
 header: